HMS Kent (F78)

-HMS Kent is a Type 23 Duke class frigate of the Royal Navy, and the twelfth ship to bear the name, although formally she is named after the dukedom rather than the county.
+HMS Kent is a Type 23 Duke-class frigate of the Royal Navy, and the twelfth ship to bear the name, although formally she is named after the dukedom rather than the county.
 Sponsored by Princess Alexandra, The Hon.
-Lady Ogilvy (daughter of the late Prince George, Duke of Kent), Kent was launched on 28 May 1998 and commissioned on 8 June 2000.
-She was the first ship to enter Royal Navy service in the 21st century.
+Lady Ogilvy (daughter of the late Prince George, Duke of Kent), Kent was launched on 28 May 1998 and commissioned on 8 June 2000 under the command of then Commander John Clink.
+She was the first ship to enter Royal Navy service in the 21st century and the first Royal Navy warship with a female Executive Officer, Lt Cdr Vanessa Jane Spiller, appointed in April 2001.

 Kent's lineage boasts sixteen Battle Honours from the three given to the first Kent of 46 guns built in 1653, to the five awarded to the ninth and tenth Kents of World War I and World War II.

 Service history

 2001–2010

 March 2002 saw Kent return from the Persian Gulf after a five-month mission.
 Kent seized more than £4 million of oil and illegal cargo: a record for the time.
 This mission also included the boarding of MV Ismael, a vessel which strayed in and out of Iranian waters to avoid capture – waters which Kent was forbidden to enter.

+Kent was damaged following a collision with HMS Argyll during a line transfer demonstration off Portsmouth in June 2004.

-On 12 June 2006 Kent started a six-month deployment to Gibraltar, Malta and the Suez canal.
+On 12 June 2006 Kent started a six-month deployment to Gibraltar, Malta and the Suez Canal.

 Kent was in the Northern Persian Gulf working 22-day patrols safeguarding the oil platforms and checking shipping in the area as per United Nations Security Council Regulations.
 Kent later conducted a self-maintenance period at Port Rashid, Dubai.
 After 60 days of patrols, 47 security sweeps of vessels approaching the oil platforms and 515 queries of merchant vessels, Kent left the Northern Persian Gulf and set sail home.
 A four-day visit to Muscat in Oman followed, which included training with the Omani Navy.

 In Mumbai, Prince Andrew visited Kent.

 15:00 hours, 5 November 2006 saw Kent hand over her duties to Sutherland in Salalah, Oman.
 Later on her way home, Kent made a goodwill visit to Beirut on Friday 17 November.
 The ship featured on national news and the crew visited some of the local sites.

 After Beirut, Kent visited Souda Bay and then the port of Civitavecchia, Italy.
 Algiers was the next stop, showcasing training to the Algerian Navy.

 In February 2007 the ship was awarded the Thales fleet active ASW award 2005/2006.
 Due to the busy period of deployments, the award ceremony had to be delayed until 2007.

 December 2007 saw Kent preparing for the customary Operational Sea Training period, training with aircraft and sea boat operations.

 January 2008 saw preparations for OST continuing afoot ready for the initial materials and safety audit.

 Kent was in refit for replacement of two of the four Paxman Valenta diesel engines.